-The low-carb group had an average decrease in HbA1c of 0.6% and lost over twice as much weight as the low-fat group.
-Also, 44% of the low-carb group discontinued at least one diabetes medication, compared to 11% of the low-fat group (15).
+The low carb group averaged a 0.6% decrease in hemoglobin A1c (HbA1c) and lost more than twice as much weight as the low fat group.
+What’s more, 44% of them discontinued at least one diabetes medication compared with 11% of the low fat group (

-In a long-term study of people with type 1 diabetes who were advised to restrict carbs to 70 grams per day, those who complied reduced their A1c from 7.7% to 6.4%, on average.
-What’s more, their A1c levels remained the same 4 years later (
+In a 2012 study in people with type 1 diabetes who restricted carbs to 70 grams per day, participants saw their HbA1c drop from 7.7% to 6.4%, on average.
+What’s more, their HbA1c levels remained the same 4 years later (

 A 1.3% reduction in HbA1c is a significant change to maintain over several years, particularly in those with type 1 diabetes.